kriegaex/Galileo-Openbook-Cleaner/README.md

   them out of the application logic via an [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) framework like [AspectJ](http://en.wikipedia.org/wiki/AspectJ).
 This would make building and packaging a little more complex, but the code cleaner and more maintainable.
-Because I want to practice more AOP anyway, this little project would be a nice playground.
+Because I want to practice more AOP anyway, this little project would be a nice playground. *[Update on threading: In 0.9.1 threading was encapsulated in class FilterChain, which is better than before.]*
 * I am not sure about it, but I might start writing *unit tests* for the tool if I ever feel like it.
   Practicing a bit of TDD is something I have not done in a long time, except for recommending and introducing it to my clients as an agile coach.
 I would not consider myself a professional developer